 Reducing carbon emissions

 We have a great record of implementing projects that reduce our energy use and carbon footprint, with the first Carbon Management Plan published in 2007.
-Investments and improvements since then include:
+Investments and improvements since then to our current Carbon Management Plan (PDF, 396kb) include:

 - connection to the Leicester District Energy Scheme

 - £1 million Revolving Green Fund to spend on energy efficiency projects in existing buildings

 - development of George Davies Centre, the UK’s largest Passivhaus building

 - voltage optimisation to reduce the incoming voltage to sites, providing better quality of power for building equipment

 - pipe insulation in plant and boiler rooms to reduce the heat loss from pipes